GoogleCloudPlatform/market-data-transcoder/README.md

 be used to statefully mutate in-flight streams and messages.
-For example, `TimestampPullForwardHandler` will look for a `seconds`-styled ITCH message (that informs the stream of the prevailing epochs second to apply to all subsequent messages), and append the latest value from that to all subsequent messages (between instances of the `seconds` message appearing.
+For example, `TimestampPullForwardHandler` will look for a `seconds`-styled ITCH message (that informs the stream of the prevailing epochs second to apply to subsequent messages), and append the latest value from that to all subsequent messages (between instances of the `seconds` message appearing.
 This helps individual messages be persisted with absolute timestamps that require less context to interpret (i.e. outbound messages contain more than just "nanoseconds past midnight" for a timestamp.

 Another handler is `SequencerHandler`, which appends a sequence number to all outbound messages.
-This is useful when processing bulk messages in length-delimited storage formats, since the IP packet headers that frequently contain message sequence numbers may have been stripped.
+This is useful when processing bulk messages in length-delimited storage formats where the IP packet headers containing the original sequence numbers have been stripped.

-`FilterHandler` lets you filter output based upon a property of a message.
+`FilterHandler` lets you filter output based upon a specific property of a message.
 A common use for this is to filter messages pertaining only to a particular security identifier or symbol.

-Here is an combination of transcoding instances and features that can be used to shard the message universe by symbol.
-First, the mnemonic trading symbol identifier must be used to find it's associated integer security identifier, which is included across all messages:
+Here is a combination of transcoding invocations that can be used to shard a message universe by trading symbol.
+First, the mnemonic trading symbol identifier must be used to find it's associated integer security identifier (`stock_locate`) which is included in every relevant message (as opposed to `stock`, which is absent from certain message types):

 ```